The 2018 Jeep Grand Commander has been spied in camouflaged prototype form, during hot weather testing in Alice Springs, in central Australia.

 Again, a smaller, higher powered engine will also suit European demands, while America (if it takes the Grand Commander) will most likely use the 3.6-litre V6 petrol.

-Once the Jeep Grand Commander is unveiled in China, we’ll bring you the full details.
+Once the new SUV is unveiled in China, we’ll bring you the full details.